-Low wage occupations in manufacturing, distribution and call centers are at greatest risk
+Low-wage occupations in manufacturing, distribution and call centers are at the greatest risk

 Number of Jobs at Risk by Year